Defense in Depth as Code: Secure APIs by design

 Tobias Ahnoff, Omegapoint

-This aligns well with the Defence in depth principle, and OWASP ASVS section 13.1.4.
+This aligns well with the Defense in depth principle, and OWASP ASVS section 13.1.4.
 We build strong authorization in multiple layers.

 From an application code perspective, we have now done what we can.
 But security is a lot more than application code.
 To get a secure API, we need to build the API so that it is easy to set up the hosting environment, handle secrets and keep all components like Docker images and libraries up to date.